BHT50/bht50.github.io/talks/abstracts/index.md

 #### Eleni-Alexandra Kontou (King's College London — United Kingdom)

+### Black Hole Chemistry
 #### David Kubiznak (Charles University — Czechia, University of Waterloo and Perimeter Institute — Canada)
+The mass of a black hole has traditionally been identified with its energy.
+We describe a new perspective on black hole thermodynamics, one that identifies the mass of a black hole with chemical enthalpy, and the cosmological constant as thermodynamic pressure.
+This leads to an understanding of black holes from the viewpoint of chemistry, in terms of concepts such as Van der Waals fluids, reentrant phase transitions, and triple points.
+Both charged and rotating black holes exhibit novel chemical-type phase behaviour, hitherto unseen

 #### André G. S. Landulfo (Federal University of ABC — Brazil)